-- Be thoroughly completed.
-All fields should be filled out. - Align to data reference tables.
-All fields should be completed with valid data types that are compliant with guidance in data reference tables. - Be Accurate.
+- Be thoroughly completed. - Exact requirements are report-specific and variable specific, however the general expectation is as follows: - Critical fields, such as HAWI ID must be 100% complete. - Fields which are required for KPI calculations must be 95% complete. - Fields that do not impact data integrity and still allow for KPIs to be calculated must be 85% complete. - Align to data reference tables.
+All fields should be completed with valid data types that are compliant with quidance in data reference tables. - Be Accurate.
 Plans should submit information that is accurate and consistent across reports.
 For example, Total Cost of Care appears across several reports and should be consistent across all reports.
 In addition, many reports include references to data located in other fields or tabs within the report.
 These references should be consistent with one another.